laurentvd/wavesurfer.swf/README.md

 ### Supported WaveSurfer Events

+ * `init` – The SWF has loaded and is ready to init.
  * `error` – Occurs on error.
 Callback will receive (string) error message.
  * `finish` – When it finishes playing.
- * `loading` – Fires continuously when loading via XHR or drag'n'drop.
-Callback will receive (integer) loading progress in percents [0..100] and (object) event target.
+ * `loading` – Fires continuously when loading.
+Callback will receive (integer) loading progress in percents [0..100].
  * `pause` – When audio is paused.
  * `play` – When play starts.
  * `ready` – When audio is loaded, decoded and the waveform drawn.